AkBKukU/blenderSubprocessRender/README.md

 the output.
 If you need to reset back to the default settings, right click the text box and select the reset option from the popup.

+It would like help to go into the Performance panel in the rendering options and limit Blender to one thread before using Subprocess Render.

+Remember to save before starting the subprocess render.
+The new Blender instances load the file from the drive, not the instance you have open.

 ## Setup
 You will need to install ffmpy with pip so blender can use FFMpeg.
 Blender is uses Python 3 for plugins so you will need to specify that when installing.